FACT: High-Dimensional Random Forests Inference: Introduction

+To enhance the power of FACT, we employ different transformations $g_{1l}(\cdot)$ and $g_{2l}(\cdot)$, $l=1,\cdots, L$, to both the response and features.
+The e-values obtained from different transformations are averaged to obtain the final e-value for testing \eqref{null3}.
+We showcase the nonasymptotic power analysis by considering some specific transformation functions.
+Our results clearly reveal the advantage of using multiple pairs of transformations in the sense of capturing a richer family of dependence structures between the response and features, especially when compared to FACT without any data transformation (i.e., the identity transformation is used).
+We justify these theoretical findings and demonstrate the finite-sample power results of FACT through simulation studies.

+We demonstrate the practical applicability of FACT test by applying it to analyze the macroeconomic data FRED-MD~\citep{mccracken2016fred}, where the goal is to assess the importance of a set of macroeconomic variables in predicting the inflation rate.
+To address the common concern of nonstationarity of time series over a long time period, we break the entire time series into small rolling windows, each with only two years data of $24$ monthly observations.
+Motivated from this application, we also propose the stable FACT that aims to address the reproducibility issue related to small sample size and intrinsic randomness in random forests and sample splitting.
+We demonstrate the performance of stable FACT by using both simulation study and applying it to the FRED-MD data.

 The rest of the paper is organized as follows.
 Section \ref{Sec2} introduces the model setting and provides a brief overview of high-dimensional random forests consistency.
-We suggest the framework of the FACT test in different forms for high-dimensional random forests inference of feature importance in Section \ref{Sec.new3}.
+We introduce the framework of the FACT test for high-dimensional random forests inference of feature importance in Section \ref{Sec.new3}.
 Section \ref{Sec.new4} presents the nonasymptotic theory of the FACT test from both perspectives of the size and power.
-We discuss the comparisons with existing works on random forests feature importance measures in Section \ref{Sec6}.
 Sections \ref{Sec7} and \ref{Sec8} present several simulation and real data examples illustrating the finite-sample performance and utility of our newly suggested method.
-We discuss some implications and extensions of our work in Section \ref{Sec9}.
-All the proofs and technical details as well as some additional simulation and real data result are provided in the Supplementary Material.
+All the proofs and technical details are provided in the Supplementary Material.